IRIS-LAB/iris-common/README.md

 ## Exceptions

-Classes for exceptions that all have the property `errors`.
+Classes for exceptions that all have the property `erreurs`.

 - BusinessException
 - EntityNotFoundBusinessException